SiriusSoftwareLtd/Documentation/docs/staff/guidelines.md

    - You openly admit that your mental health is heavily deteriorated.
    - Multiple inactivity requests about this topic are created.
 8. Punishments should not be given out just because want to.
 You should have a valid reason for giving out a punishment.
+9. Don't be annoying to other users and **staff members**.
+If you think they're getting annoyed, stop.
+10. Most importantly, abide by common sense.
+If you think something is wrong, it probably is.

 :::danger Important